gighive/gighive/docs/README.md

 pipx ensurepath
 ```

-3. Log out
+3. Log out.

-4. Log back in
+4. Log back in.
 ```bash
 pipx install --include-deps ansible ansible --version # Should be 2.17.2 or higher